 How the sliding scale works

-Sliding scale insulin therapy involves a doctor creating an individualized chart for their patient.
+Sliding scale insulin therapy involves creating and following an individual chart.

-To work out the right dosage using a sliding scale, people should:
+To work out the right dosage using a sliding scale, people should follow these steps:

-- find the matching blood glucose value along the chart's left-hand column
+2. Find the matching blood glucose value along the chart's left-hand column.

-- slide horizontally along that value's row, until the current meal is reached
+3. Slide horizontally along that value's row until they reach the current meal.

-- take a dosage that matches the number where the two values meet
+4. Take a dosage that matches the number where the two values meet.

 Benefits and disadvantages

-- The same amount of carbs must be eaten with each meal, because a single carb value was used to calculate the chart.
+Carbohydrates: The person must consume the same number of carbs with each meal because the chart's calculations depend on a single carb value.
 This number should not change from day to day.

-- Meals need to be eaten around the same time each day.
-If not, the person's insulin sensitivity may not match up with what was used to work out a specific meal's dosage.
+Meal timing: The person needs to eat their meals around the same time each day.
+If not, their insulin sensitivity may not match the ones the chart uses to work out the dosage for a specific meal.

-In place of the sliding scale model, the American Diabetes Association suggest two alternative methods:
+In place of the sliding scale model, the ADA recommend other ways of taking insulin.

 Conventional insulin therapy

-The short-acting insulin dosages are the same each day, and do not depend on pre-meal blood glucose levels.
+Short-term insulin: The person takes 2–3 doses of insulin each day, and they must co-ordinate their meals with the injections' peak activity times.
+The doses are the same each day and do not depend on pre-meal blood glucose levels.